-Restrictions on exports of dual-use items and oil-related, aerospace, maritime navigation and luxury goods
+Export restrictions on exports of dual-use items and oil-related, aerospace, maritime navigation, and luxury goods

-To target Russia's military and technology sectors, as well as hindering the activities of Russia's key industries, the EU has introduced several restrictions on exports to Russia.
+To target Russia's strategic sectors, the EU has introduced several restrictions on exports to Russia.

-It is prohibited to directly or indirectly sell, supply, transfer or export dual-use goods, software or technology, listed in Annex I to Regulation 2021/821 ("Dual-use Regulation"), as well as the additional technological goods listed in Annex VII to (amended) Regulation 833/2014, to entities and persons in Russia or intended for use in Russia, as well as technical assistance, brokering, and financial services related to both categories of goods.
+It is prohibited to directly or indirectly sell, supply, transfer or export dual-use goods, software or technology, listed in Annex I to Regulation 2021/821 ("Dual-use Regulation") as well as the additional technological goods listed in Annex VII to (amended) Regulation 833/2014, to entities and persons in Russia or intended for use in Russia, as well technical assistance, brokering, and financial services related to both categories of goods.

 - Carve-out.
-The prohibition does not apply to items intended for a limited list of core legitimate uses, such as use for humanitarian or medical purposes, provided the seller, supplier or exporter notifies the use of this exception to the competent authorities of the relevant EU Member State within 30 days of the transaction. - Derogation.
-The EU Member States competent authorities may authorise the sale, supply, transfer or export of the items concerned, if the items are used for a limited list of legitimate uses.
-The authorisation cannot be granted if the items are intended for military uses, for the aviation or the space industry or for end-use by an entity listed in Annex IV to (amended) Regulation 833/2014. - Winding down clause.
-EU Member States may authorise the sale, supply, transfer or export of the items concerned, if they are due under contracts concluded before 26 February 2022.
-The authorisation cannot be granted if the items are intended to be used for military uses, for aviation or the space industry or for end-use by an entity listed in Annex IV to (amended) Regulation 833/2014.
+The prohibition does not apply to items intended for a limited list of core legitimate uses, such as for humanitarian or medical purposes, provided the seller, supplier or exporter notifies the use of this exception to EU Member State authorities within 30 days of the transaction. - Derogation.
+EU Member State authorities may authorise the sale, supply, transfer or export of the items concerned if the items are used for a limited list of legitimate uses or are due under contracts concluded before 26 February 2022.
+The authorisation cannot be granted if the items are intended for military use, for the aviation or the space industry or for end-use by an entity listed in Annex IV to (amended) Regulation 833/2014.